codingbanana/FlowMon_drift/ICWMM2018/fullarticle_ICWMM2018.md

 -   how significant is the change point?

+For data z<sub>1</sub>,…,z<sub>n</sub>, if a changepoint exists at τ, then z<sub>1</sub>,…,z<sub>τ</sub> differ from z<sub>τ+1</sub>,…,z<sub>n</sub> in some way.

+A breakout is typically characterized by two steady states and an intermediate transition period.
+There are many different types of change.
+Broadly speaking, breakouts have two flavors:

+-   Mean shift: A sudden jump in the time series corresponds to a mean shift.
+A sudden jump in CPU utilization from 40% to 60% would exemplify a mean shift.

+-   Ramp up: A gradual increase in the value of the metric from one steady state to another constitutes a ramp up.
+A gradual increase in CPU utilization from 40% to 60% would exemplify a ramp up.

 Numerous changepoint detection algorithms have been developed and applied in industries (Rodionov 2005).
 Depending on the data distribution assumption, a breakout detection algorithm generally falls into two categories: parametric and non-parametric.
 The parametric analysis assumes that the observed distributions belong to a family of distributions, while a non-parametric approach do not make such assumption and use density estimation instead.
 Common parametric methods are PELT (Killick et al, 2012), ..., and non-parametric methods (Pohlert 2018), such as E-divisive (Matteson & James 2012), ...